-Other books by this author include Storm's Heart, Serpent's Kiss, Pia Saves the Day, Falling Light, "Dragos Meets Stinkpot"
+Other books by this author which I have reviewed include Storm's Heart, Serpent's Kiss, Pia Saves the Day, Falling Light, "Dragos Meets Stinkpot"

 First in the Elder Races paranormal romance series.
 The couple focus is on Dragos and Pia Giovanni.
 If you’re interested, there is a chronological listing of the Elder Races books on my website.

 In 2012, Dragon Bound won the About Romance Annual Reader Poll for Best Paranormal Romance and the RITA Award by Romance Writers of America for Best Paranormal Romance; it was nominated for the DABWAHA Romance Tournament for Best Paranormal/Urban Fantasy/Science Fiction.
 In 2011, it won the Romantic Times Reviewers’ Choice Award for RT Book of the Year AND Best Shapeshifter Romance.

 Oh, this was excellent!
 It reminded me very much of Nalini Singh’s Guild Hunter series.
 Just replace archangels with dragons.
 There’s some nice bonding between Pia and Dragos’ seven sentinels — yup, I reckon there will be eight full novels in this series.

 It was a unique bit of writing with Harriman giving us a hero who is fiercely alpha but capable of recognizing that times have changed, and he needs to give while the heroine is almost terrifyingly independent yet realizing that she has flaws as well.
 We could hope to do so well in our own real-world lives!